-Because OES 2015 SP1 supports a variety of file systems, you might want to compare their features and benefits as outlined in the following sections of the OES 2015 SP1: NSS File System Administration Guide for Linux:
+Because OES 11 supports a variety of file systems, you might want to compare their features and benefits as outlined in the following sections of the OES 11 SP3: NSS File System Administration Guide for Linux:

-NSS Linux vs. NSS NetWare: "Comparison of NSS on NetWare and NSS on Linux"

-NSS Linux vs. NCP Volumes on Linux POSIX: "Comparison of NSS on Linux and NCP Volumes on Linux POSIX File Systems"
+- NSS Linux vs. NSS NetWare: "Comparison of NSS on NetWare and NSS on Linux" - NSS Linux vs. Linux POSIX: "Comparison of NSS on Linux and NCP Volumes on Linux POSIX File Systems"